RSelvidge/BetterThanVPN/DEPLOY.md

-# How to Publish BetterThanVPN
+# How to Publish BetterThanVPN.us

 You can publish this website easily using either **Cloudflare Pages** (Recommended for speed) or **GitHub**.